NashMiao/ontology-tutorialtoken/README.md

 As a tutorial project, we provide an example about how to query a account's balance, including ONT, ONG and OEP4 Token.

-In our tutorial project, you can query the **ONT** balance of an account.
+You can query the **ONT** balance of an account in the way of following.

 ![queryOntBalance](img/queryOntBalance.png)

-In our tutorial project, you can query the **ONG** balance of an account.
+You can query the **ONG** balance of an account in the way of following.

 ![queryOngBalance](img/queryOngBalance.png)

-In our tutorial project, you can query the **OEP4 Token** balance of an account.
+You can query the **OEP4 Token** balance of an account in the way of following.

 ![queryOep4Token](img/queryOep4Token.png)